Alexander, Crown Prince of Yugoslavia: Birth and childhood

-Alexander was born in Suite 212 of Claridge's Hotel in Brook Street, Mayfair, London.
+Alexander was born in Suite 212 of Claridge's Hotel in Brook Street, Mayfair, London, on 17 July 1945.
 The British Government is said to have temporarily ceded sovereignty over the suite in which the birth occurred to Yugoslavia so that the crown prince would be born on Yugoslav territory, though the story may be apocryphal, as there exists no documentary record of this.
 Another part of the story says that a box of soil from the homeland was placed under the bed, so the Prince could be born on Yugoslav soil.
+It is now Suite 214 and known as the 'Alexander Suite'.

 He was the only child of King Peter II and Queen Alexandra of Yugoslavia.
-He was christened on 24 October 1945 at Westminster Abbey.
+He was christened on 24 October at Westminster Abbey.
 His godparents were members of the British royal family, King George VI and Princess Elizabeth, who later became Queen Elizabeth II.

-His parents were relatively unable to take care of him, due to their various health and financial problems, so Alexander was raised by his maternal grandmother, Princess Aspasia of Greece and Denmark.
+His parents were relatively unable to take care of him due to their various health and financial problems, so Alexander was raised by his maternal grandmother, Princess Aspasia of Greece and Denmark.
 He was educated at Trinity School, Institut Le Rosey, Culver Military Academy, Gordonstoun, Millfield and Mons Officer Cadet School, Aldershot, and pursued a career in the British military.